Arif Alvi

 Alvi was elected to the National Assembly, from NA-250 Karachi-XII in 2013 and was re-elected in 2018 from NA-247 Karachi South-II.
 He was later nominated as the PTI's candidate for the presidential election.
-He was elected as the 13th President of Pakistan after defeating Fazal-ur-Rehman and Aitzaz Ahsan, after which he resigned from the National Assembly and was sworn into office on 9 September 2018, succeeding Mamnoon Hussain.
+He was elected as the 13th President of Pakistan after defeating Fazal-ur-Rehman and Aitzaz Ahsan, after which he resigned from the National Assembly and was sworn into office on 9 September 2018, succeeding former President Mamnoon Hussain.

 Early life and education

-Family background

-His father, Habib-ur-Rehman Elahi Alvi, was also a dentist, in Delhi, British India who migrated to Karachi after the establishment of Pakistan, and opened a dental clinic in Saddar Town.
+Arif Alvi was born on 29 July 1949.
+His father, Habib-ur-Rehman Elahi Alvi, was also a dentist, in Lucknow, British India who migrated to Karachi after the establishment of Pakistan, and opened a dental clinic in Saddar Town.
 His father became politically affiliated with Jamaat-e-Islami Pakistan.
 According to the PTI website, Alvi's father was a dentist of Jawaharlal Nehru.

-Education

 After his father started a campaign against compulsory catechism, Alvi was then expelled from the Anglican Karachi Grammar School.
 He completed his early education in Karachi, and moved to Lahore in 1967 for education in dentistry.
 Alvi received a Bachelor of Dental Surgery degree from De'Montmorency College of Dentistry.
 He completed his master's degree in prosthodontics from the University of Michigan in 1975.
 Alvi received a master's degree in orthodontics in 1984 from the University of the Pacific in San Francisco, California.
 After returning to Pakistan, he started practicing dentistry and set up Alvi Dental Hospital.